We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 How We Measure AI Adoption (It's Not What You'd Expect)

+AI adoption measurement is the practice of detecting AI tool usage from commit metadata, authorship signals, and behavioral patterns — rather than relying on self-reported surveys.
 Warclick doesn't ask engineers to self-report.
 Instead, we analyze commit metadata, authorship patterns, and behavioral signals across every branch in every repository.
 Our full methodology is documented on our AI detection methodology page.

 Not all AI-assisted code looks the same, so we classify every commit into one of three confidence tiers: